 For example, gravity is 9.764 m/s2 in Peru and 9.834 m/s2 in the Arctic.
 This is because mass (like mountains) and the bulge at the equator amplifies it.

-Gravity and atmosphere on other planets
+What is the gravity and atmosphere on other planets?

 A planet or moon’s gravity dictates the thickness of an atmosphere.
 How gravity works is that there’s a direct relationship with the mass and gravitational pull that an object will yield.

 For example, the gravity of the moon is 1/6 of Earth.
 This makes sense because the moon is much smaller in size compared to the Earth.